 Section 3.2.
 On a biweekly basis, the University shall deduct the dues established by the Union from the payroll check of each union member who has authorized such a deduction.
-These deductions shall be transmitted to the Union no later than the tenth (10th) day of the following month, together with an alphabetized list of all employees and the amount deducted from each.
+These deductions shall be transmitted electronically via ACH or by check to the FOP/OLCI at 222 E Town St. Columbus, OH 43215-4611 to the Union no later than the tenth (10th) day of the following month, together with an alphabetized list of all employees and the amount deducted from each.
 A dues deduction authorization is irrevocable for a period of one (1) year from August 1 preceding the date of its delivery to the University, or until the employee moves into a classification not represented by the Union or employment is terminated (whichever occurs sooner).
 This authorization shall be automatically renewed each August 1 thereafter and shall be irrevocable for said periods of one (1) year unless written notice revoking such authorization is given to the University within the first twenty (20) days of July.
 Should the Employer receive notice from a bargaining unit member wishing to cease dues deduction and withdraw from FOP/OLCI membership, the Employer shall notify the FOP/OLCI within two (2) pay periods of the request.

-Section 3.
-The University shall provide a copy of this Agreement via link on the appropriate University web-page that can be accessed by all new bargaining unit members and a membership and dues deduction authorization form to bargaining unit employees at the University orientation program.
+Section 3.3 The University shall provide a copy of this Agreement via link on the appropriate University web-page that can be accessed by all new bargaining unit members and a membership and dues deduction authorization form to bargaining unit employees at the University orientation program.
 The Union will be notified and provided with a schedule of the orientation program that new bargaining unit members will be attending.
 If the Union wishes to meet with these employees, it will be given the opportunity to do so on the day of the orientation program.

-Section 4.
-By the tenth (10th) day of each month, the University shall provide the Union with an alphabetical listing of all bargaining unit employees hired in the previous month, including their date of hire, classification, status, work location, rate of pay, home address and phone numbers.
+Section 3.4 By the tenth (10th) day of each month, the University shall provide the Union with an alphabetical listing of all bargaining unit employees hired in the previous month, including their date of hire, classification, status, work location, rate of pay, home address and phone numbers.
 In addition, the list shall include any promotions, demotions and transfers (with the employees' previous and new classifications and work locations), terminations and resignations, departures from the bargaining unit and leaves of absence.
 The University will work with the Union in an effort to provide the monthly information on computer disk, instead of paper copy, depending on computer compatibility.